gridcoin-community/Gridcoin-Site/wiki/faq.md

 # Frequently Asked Questions

+If you are having any troubles with the Gridcoin wallet, make sure you are on the latest version before trying to solve them.

 You will see a lot of references to the data folder in this FAQ.
 Here are the default locations:

 | Windows | Linux | MacOS |